 Implantation bleeding is common, occurring in approximately 25 percent of pregnancies.
 For many women, this is the first sign that they’re pregnant.
 However, it can be hard to know whether what you’re experiencing is implantation bleeding or just a light period.

-How to Distinguish Implantation Bleeding from a Period
+Implantation Bleeding vs. Period

 There are certain characteristics to look for and some steps you can take to determine the cause of your spotting or light bleeding, including: